awarbler/CSE212-Final-AW/2-topic.md

 ### Linked list

 Initialize a linked list
-    - Initialize a class inked list(parameter of self)
+    - Initialize a class linked list(parameter of self)
     - Initialize/ initialize head and tail
     - Initialize a node
     - Initialize a pointer - this Initializes a link between the first Node and head.